Go Cycle construction works

 During October and November, work will be completing on the junctions and pedestrian areas at Clarence Street and Fairfield North.
 The works are scheduled to move to the new section outside the library and museum.
 Temporary lane adjustment and traffic management measures will be in place while works are underway.
 Expect potential delays to journeys into the town centre especially at peak times.

 You can find out more about the Wheatfield Way works on this page.

 New Malden to Raynes Park scheme:

 The new 1.2km walking and cycling path from New Malden to Raynes Park will open up a direct and entirely traffic-free route between New Malden Railway Station and Raynes Park Recreation Ground.

 The path will run along Thames Water land, parallel to the railway line, passing under the A3 Kingston by-pass and avoiding busy or lengthy alternative routes.
 Journey times between these areas for pedestrians and cyclists will be improved.

-A site compound will be set up on the Raynes Park Recreation Ground in early August, with preliminary works to commence on site soon after.
+A site compound has been set up on the Raynes Park Recreation Ground, and construction works have commenced.

-You can keep up to date on all the upcoming work for the New Malden to Raynes Park scheme on our website.
+You can keep up to date on all the upcoming work for the New Malden to Raynes Park scheme on this page.

 Kingston to Kingston Vale scheme: